bitslab/CompilerInterrupts/README.md

 ## Requirements

-* [LLVM 12](https://releases.llvm.org/) or [LLVM 9](https://releases.llvm.org/) is required.
-Other LLVM versions are not officially supported.
+* [LLVM](https://releases.llvm.org/) 9 or later is required.
 You can check the LLVM version by running `llvm-config --version`.
 * Linux system is required for running the benchmarks.

 ## Build